Keeping The Best Interests Of Your Children At The Forefront Of Every Case

 The phrase “child custody” is confusing and can be confrontational.
 Florida recognizes this fact and no longer uses the phrase.
 Instead, we create Parenting Plans which outline parental responsibility and time-sharing schedules.

 The health and safety of the children always come first.
 Your child custody attorney can help you to determine how your current situation will appear in the eyes of the judge.
-Together, we will devise an ideal strategy for you and your family in Clearwater.
+Together, we will devise an ideal strategy for you and your family in Clearwater, Tampa Bay and Palm Harbor.
+Call 727-614-0070 today or fill out our contact form.